 Bass traps are most effective when used in the corners of a room, pretty much all bass traps are designed to be slotted into a corner.

 Simply fit them into all four corners or your closet and you’re good to go.
-For more information on bass traps and how best to use them check out this bass trap guide, you can also read our guide on how to block bass noise.
+For more information on bass traps and how best to use them check out our D.I.Y bass trap guide, you can also read our guide on how to block bass noise.

 You don't have to travel far off the beaten internet path to find articles which will say that you should use acoustic foam panels for soundproofing.

 This is not true.